loicpetit/blog/src/content/posts/2024/new-hugo-blog.md

 ## Custom theme

-First of all to display something in Hugo you need a theme.
+First of all, to display something in Hugo you need a theme.
-I don't want to reuse an existing theme but learn how to create by doing my own blog.
+I don't want to reuse an existing theme but learn how to create one by doing my own blog.
 So first let's create a custom blog theme!

 * Open a command line tool